What Does an Assistant Director Do?

 Assistant Directors (ADs) are in charge of managing the set during production and act as a liaison between the director and the rest of the crew.
 Those unfamiliar with production jobs may confuse Assistant Directors and director's assistants, but they are two different roles.
 A director's assistant usually works in an administrative capacity throughout all phases of the production process.

-While the director is in charge of the creative vision of a film or TV show, the ADs are responsible for figuring out the logistics to make that vision come to life.
+While the director is in charge of the creative vision of a film, the ADs are responsible for figuring out the logistics to make that vision come to life.
 Every set is different, but for most productions there is a First Assistant Director and Second Assistant Director.
 Sometimes projects with large background calls will also hire a Second Second Assistant Director to help manage Background Actors.

 1st AD